Epic 4 Days in Madeira Itinerary [2025]

 Day 3: Pico do Ariero

-Yesterday was full of viewpoints, so today it’s time to hike again.
-Plan to wake up early for one of the most beautiful hikes on all of the island:
+Yesterday was full of viewpoints, so today, it’s time to hike again.Β Plan to wake up early for one of the most beautiful hikes on the entire island.

 Pico do Ariero is truly the experience of a lifetime!